clemsos/writings/_quora/2013-09-29-Which-Chinese-companies-or-websites-take-more-notice-of-the-Data-Mining-Techniques.md

 language: en
 title: |
     Which Chinese companies or websites take
-    more notice of the Data Mining Techniques? - Quora
+    more notice of the Data Mining Techniques?
 ---

 [果壳网 Guokr](http://guokr.com)is quite active in the data mining field